tkrclient/iogames-draw/README.md

 $ go run *.go
 ```

-Open home.html in your browser.
+To use the Drawing example, open http://localhost:8080/ in your browser.